Lord-Evil/pHash-compare/README.md

-# pHash Video Compare Tool
+# pHash Compare Tool

-A fast, multithreaded tool for detecting duplicate videos using perceptual hashing.
+A fast, multithreaded tool for detecting duplicate videos and images using perceptual hashing.
 Built with CMake and using the [pHash library](https://github.com/Lord-Evil/pHash) as a submodule.

 ## Features

-- **Perceptual Hashing**: Uses pHash library to generate video fingerprints
+- **Perceptual Hashing**: Uses pHash library to generate video and image fingerprints
+- **Dual Mode**: Support for both video (`-v`) and image (`-i`) hashing
 - **Multithreading**: Parallel hash computation with `-j` flag (like `make`)
 - **Hash Caching**: Stores computed hashes in database files
+- **Recursive Search**: Automatically find files in directories and subdirectories
+- **File Type Filtering**: Filter by file extensions
+- **Stdin Support**: Read file lists from standard input
 - **Flexible Comparison**: Configurable similarity thresholds
 - **Multiple Workflows**: Support for different usage patterns